Table of Contents

 - Low end tidal CO2 (ETCO2 < 10mm Hg) after 20 minutes of CPR in conjunction with other parameters helps determine when to terminate resuscitation.

-- Extracorporeal CPR can prolong viability if rapidly implemented.
+- Extracorporeal CPR can prolong viability if implemented soon after arrest.

 - Avoidance of immediate correction of hypotension is recommended during post-cardiac arrest care.